 The typewriter is an artifact, but it also embodied her hopes and dreams.
 It was a tool that she likely thought about buying for months, and finally did.
 Adjusted for inflation, the cost back then for this typewriter would have been nearly $1,000.
 I imagine that in the early days of owning it, she opened it with excitement, the keys representing a gateway for her to create stories.

 Her creative vision was expressed in artistic endeavors, in her support of others, and in her everyday life.
 Her story is spread among millions of interactions that she has had over the years.

 Through the typewriter, her story has spread to me.

 And through this very post, her story spreads to you.

 Within all of this is your story — what you will create and how you will connect your creative vision to the lives of others?

 That is something I obsess about.
-It is the basis for my own book, Be the Gateway, and in the daily work I do with writers and artists in my Creative Shift Mastermind group.
+It is the basis for my own book, Be the Gateway, and in the daily work I do with writers and creators.

 Louise’s story is a reminder that how we develop our craft and engage with others around artistic work are the ingredients to a fulfilling life.